Reasonable Accommodations on Placement

 Adaptation of typical placement daily working hours or days attended per week may be necessary based on a student's given disability need and to enable successful placement completion.
-This can be negotiated between the placement staff, college staff and the student, based on what is feasible and what the student's individual needs are.
+This can be negotiated between the placement staff, University staff and the student, based on what is feasible and what the student's individual needs are.

 Example: A student who experiences high levels of physical fatigue due to Chronic Fatigue Syndrome, a 5 day per week placement could be adapted to a shorter working week.
 The placement could be adapted to x4 days of placement per week for an extended period of 10 weeks, as opposed to the original 8 week placement block.
 Alternatively, or in combination depending on a student's requirements/specific course being completed, placement working daily hours could be adapted.
 For a placement which demands the student to work 12 hours per day for 3 days per week, this could be adapted to reduce the working hours to 9 hours per day over an extended period of 4 days.
 These adaptations work to reduce the occupational demands on the student.

 Avoid or reduce manual/patient handling tasks

 Students impacted by some disabilities such as a Significant Ongoing Illness, dwarfism, hypotonia, hypertonia and many other conditions may not be able to lift and carry/manually handle in the same way as others.